farmera/sare_grant/spectral_indices.md

 #### Calculating a Vegetation Index

-When light interacts with a sugarcane crop it is partly reflected and partly absorbed.
-The reflectance curve of a crop is a combination of the plant itself and the underlying soil. [fn] Calculating a VI requires conversion of an image or set of images into a set of  *rasters* - rectangular grids of pixels or points of color.
+Calculating a VI requires conversion of an image or set of images into a set of  *rasters* - rectangular grids of pixels or points of color.
 Each pixel contains a set of values corresponding to the captured bands of light.
 In familiar RGB terms each pixel contains a Red, a Green and a Blue score.
 Such scores reflect the power, or luminosity, of electromagnetic radiation for that particular band as it comes into contact with the pixel sensors of a digital camera.
 Most of the indices